Stephanie (film)

-Stephanie is a 2017 American supernatural horror film directed by Akiva Goldsman, from a screenplay by Ben Collins and Luke Piotrowski.
+Stephanie is a 2017 American supernatural horror film directed by Akiva Goldsman and written by Ben Collins and Luke Piotrowski.
 It stars Frank Grillo, Anna Torv and Shree Crooks.

 The film had its world premiere at the Overlook Film Festival on April 27, 2017.
 It was released through video on demand on April 17, 2018, by Universal Pictures.

 Plot

 Stephanie is a young girl who was abandoned by her parents in their home.
 With only a toy turtle to talk to, there is also a dark supernatural force watching over her.
 An apocalyptic event is alluded to on various news broadcasts, but Stephanie channel-surfs past them to watch Despereaux, Equestria Girls, and Friendship is Magic.
 It is revealed that she is keeping the corpse of her brother, Paul, in his bed to occasionally yell at and physically abuse.
 After they make up, she sometimes holds his cold hand, which squeezes hers back.
 As she does whimsical things like tea parties with stuffed animals, a shadowy figure will menace her, but the scene will end with a jump scare of her waking up in her bed.
 Stephanie's parents, Eric and Jane, eventually return and apologize for leaving her.
 They bury Paul's corpse in the yard and attempt to resume a normal life.
 Eric keeps a gun in his belt at all times.
 Jane has large scars across her stomach.
 That night, Paul's corpse is catapulted through the attic window, causing distress to Eric and Jane, but leaving Stephanie unaffected.

 The next morning, Eric asks her to tell them about the day they left.
 Stephanie and Paul had been carving pumpkins.
 When Paul teased her and damaged her pumpkin, she broke his neck with her telekinesis.
 When Jane came to investigate, she was struck across the midsection.
 Stephanie's telekinesis takes the form of giant invisible octopus tentacles.